CERT Happy Valley

 What is CERT?

-CERT is a FEMA program consisting of local volunteers who are trained to respond to the hazards that may impact their area when professional responders are not immediately available to help.
-These volunteers can support and train residents in basic disaster response skills, such as fire safety, general search and rescue, team organization, and first aid.
-Since its inception in 1994, CERTs have been established in hundreds of communities.
+Community Emergency Response Team, or CERT is a FEMA program consisting of local volunteers who are trained to respond to the hazards that may impact their area when professional responders are not immediately available to help.
+CERT volunteers can support and train residents in basic disaster response skills, such as fire safety, general search and rescue, team organization, and first aid.
+Since its inception in 1994, CERTs have been established in hundreds of communities and been heavily involved in disaster response.

 How does CERT benefit the community?

-People who go through CERT training have a better understanding of the potential threats to their home, workplace and community and can take the right steps to lessen the effects of these hazards on themselves, their homes or workplace.
-If a disaster happens that overwhelms local response capability, CERT members can apply the training learned in the classroom and during exercises to give critical support to their family, loved ones, neighbors or associates in their immediate area until help arrives.
+CERT Volunteers have a better understanding of the potential threats to their home, workplace and community and can take the right steps to lessen the effects of these hazards on themselves, their homes or workplace.
+If a disaster happens that overwhelms local response capability, CERT volunteers can apply the training learned in the classroom and during exercises to give critical support to their family, loved ones, neighbors or associates in their immediate area until help arrives.
 When help does arrive, CERTs provide useful information to responders and support their efforts, as directed, at the disaster site.

 What does the Happy Valley CERT do?

-Right now, the areas of Happy Valley, Damascus and Boring are looking to increase CERT participation.
-Our mission is to help communities become resilient in the face of local disasters and promote community connections.
-We offer 24 hours of FREE training which includes basic first aid, fire suppression for your home, light search and rescue, disaster preparation (think earthquakes and other catastrophes), and many other topics.
+We are building a trained, ready Community Emergency Response Team that can be activated during emergencies.
+Our mission is to help our community become resilient in the face of local disasters and promote community connections.
+CERT volunteers undergo 24 hours of FREE training which includes basic first aid, fire suppression for your home, light search and rescue, disaster preparation (think earthquakes and other catastrophes), and many other topics.
+Ongoing FREE trainings and refreshers are also available.

 Do CERTs work with other first responders?

-CERT members maintain and refine their skills by participating in exercises and activities.
+CERT volunteers maintain and refine their skills by participating in exercises and activities.
 They can attend supplemental training opportunities offered by the sponsoring agency and others that further their skills base.
-Finally, CERT members can volunteer for projects that improve community emergency preparedness.
+Finally, CERT volunteers can assist with projects that improve community emergency preparedness.